sharabeshj/Feeds_app/README.md

 6/3/2018 - able to add articles and show the same in feeds--still have to make provision for like and comments

 toDo:
-	1.Have to make like and comment facility
-	2.Store more than just articles ... like adding pictures 3.Making it fully functional dynamic page able to fetch data automatically 4.make a chat app and link it to this app and able to send meoulssage to those logged in
+	1.Have to make like and comment facility**added like facility ** 2.Store more than just articles ... like adding pictures 3.Making it fully functional dynamic page able to fetch data automatically 4.make a chat app and link it to this app and able to send message to those logged in

 Hope i could make  this :)